davidb003/Post-Subreddit-to-Twitter/README.md

 # Support
 I'm not planning to spend time on this code anymore, however you can create issues and answer them.
 Feel free to update the code if you want!
-Just create an issue and paste your code.
-Credits will be added.
+Just create a pull request against the DEV branch